New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

-The source position of CDF-S XT1 was serendipitously observed ${\approx}80$ minutes after the X-ray trigger by the VIMOS instrument mounted in the VLT \citep{Bauer2017}, but no contemporaneous optical transient was detected at the location of the CDF-S XT1 ($M_R{>}-21.1$~mag).
-This field was imaged on three subsequent occasions, by VLT/FORS2, Gemini-South/GMOS-S, and {\it HST}/WFC3 at ${\approx}$18, 27, and 111 days after the X-ray trigger, respectively, with no counterpart detection to $M_R{>}-19.8$, $-20.8$, and $-17.7$~mag, respectively.
-Finally, the Australian Telescope Compact Array (ATCA), using five different frequencies (2.1, 5, 9, 17, and 19~GHz), observed the source position ${\approx}7$~days after the X-ray onset, all resulting in non-detections ($L_\nu{\lesssim}4{\times}10^{31}-10^{32}$~erg~s$^{-1}$~Hz$^{-1}$) \citep{Bauer2017}.
+The source position of CDF-S XT1 was serendipitously observed ${\approx}80$ minutes after the X-ray trigger by the VIsible MultiObject Spectrograph (VIMOS) instrument mounted in the VLT \citep{Bauer2017}, but no contemporaneous optical transient was detected at the location of the CDF-S XT1 ($M_R{>}-21.1$~mag).
+This field was imaged on three subsequent occasions, by VLT/FORS2, Gemini-South/GMOS-S, and {\it HST}/WFC3 at ${\approx}$18, 27, and 111 days after the X-ray trigger, respectively, with no counterpart detection to $M_R{>}-19.8$, $-20.8$, and ${-}18.0$ (or ${-}17.4$)~mag\footnote{Assuming a color dependence of $m_R{-}m_{\rm F110W}\approx$0.4--0.7 mag based on GRB afterglow power-law spectral slopes in the range of $-0.6$ to $-1.1$ \citep{Kann2010,Kann2011} and 0.4–1.0 mag for CCSNe between $z=0.0$ and 1.0 \citep{Poznanski2007,Drout2011,Bianco2014}.}, respectively.
+Finally, the Australian Telescope Compact Array (ATCA), using five different frequencies (2.1, 5, 9, 17, and 19~GHz), observed the source position ${\approx}7$~days after the X-ray onset, all resulting in non-detections \citep[$L_\nu{\lesssim}4{\times}10^{31}-10^{32}$~erg~s$^{-1}$~Hz$^{-1}$;][]{Bauer2017}.
+Unfortunately, the gamma-ray instruments \emph{Swift}-BAT and \emph{Fermi} were not covering the position of CDF-S XT1 during the transient trigger.
+However, the field was covered by the Interplanetary Network, with no counterpart detected \citep[peak flux upper limit of $1.4\times10^{-7}$~erg~cm$^{-2}$~s$^{-1}$ in the energy range $25-150$~keV;][]{Bauer2017}, i.e., an upper limit of $L_{\rm \gamma,peak}<4.8\times10^{52}$~erg~s$^{-1}$ (at $z=2.76$) in the energy range of $1-10^4$~keV\footnote{Considering a $k$-correction factor of $k\approx5.2$, assuming a power-law function given by the photon index $\Gamma=1.74$.}.